Handbook

 All subsequent offenses will result in additional office referrals, with device confiscated until parent pick-up.

-Note: All components of cell phones (SIM cards, etc.) will be confiscated with the cell phone.
+Note: All components of cell phones (SIM cards, earbuds, etc.) will be confiscated with the cell phone.
 The electronic device policy includes all forms of message modes currently available in electronic communication devices, (i.e., voice communication, text messages, and transmission of visual images).
 Use of cameras on personal communication devices is strictly prohibited during school hours.
 Failure to surrender a phone or electronic communication device will result in a violation of the disrespect policy.
 Additionally, electronic pagers can be considered drug paraphernalia by Tennessee state law (TCA 49-6-4202).

 FIGHTING POLICY